-- Ideally no more than ONE of Economics and Business or no more than ONE of R.S. and Philosophy This is not a university requirement, but the courses overlap to some extent. - No more than TWO of Art, Photography, 3D Design and Media Studies.
+- Ideally no more than ONE of Economics and Business or no more than ONE of R.S. and Philosophy Whilst this is NOT a university requirement, the courses overlap to some extent and therefore some universities do not see the student as displaying a diverse range of skills. - No more than TWO of Art, Photography, 3D Design and Graphic Design unless pursuing a creative course/future.